zerynth/docs-v3/docs/reference/libs/stdlib/builtins.md

 *prio* sets the thread priority and accepts one of ``PRIO_LOWEST``, ``PRIO_LOWER``, ``PRIO_LOW``, ``PRIO_NORMAL``, ``PRIO_HIGH``, ``PRIO_HIGHER``, ``PRIO_HIGHEST``.
 *size* is the memory in bytes , reserved for the thread inner workings.
 Negative values select the VM default size.

 Returns the created thread, already started.
-Raises :exc:`RuntimeError` if no more threads can be created.
+Raises `RuntimeError` if no more threads can be created.

 ### function `sleep`
 ```python